-The monthly corridor compliance rate 71.8 % with the large turboprop aircraft departures included, not shown.
+The monthly corridor compliance rate 73.3 % with the large turboprop aircraft departures included, not shown.
 Large turboprop aircraft are routinely departing on diagonal headings to the northeast and southeast directly after take-off.

-Only tracks by jet aircraft departures are shown.
+Only jets tracks are shown.

 Deviations caused by direction from air traffic control or adverse weather are not included in the notices.
 Departures deviations within the times of day weather conditions were present are not counted when calculating compliance.
-The month had five days when departure headings outside the "Gate" where identified by the City of Phoenix to be influenced by weather conditions1.
+The month had no days when departure headings outside the "Gate" where identified by the City of Phoenix to be influenced by weather conditions1.